 Where is the Vapor Canister Vent Valve Located?

-The vapor canister vent valve is an important part of a vehicle’s emissions system.
-It helps control the flow of fuel vapors from the evaporative emission control (EVAP) system to the atmosphere.
 The location of this valve varies depending on make and model, but it is generally located in one of two places – either near or directly attached to the EVAP canister, or mounted on top of the engine intake manifold near other sensors and components such as throttle body assembly and purge solenoid.

 If you’re having difficulty locating your vehicle’s vapor canister vent valve, refer to a service manual for more detailed information about its exact location.
 Once found, check for any signs of wear and tear that could indicate a faulty valve which needs replacing.